-Meetings can be one of the most time-wasting things you do at work.
-So someone needs to make sure they don’t go off into all kinds of directions.
-And wind up never getting to the original point.
-So I put together a basic sample meeting agenda to help you keep things on track.
+Work meetings can be notoriously big time-wasters.
+So we create agendas to help keep our meetings from going off into all kinds of directions.
+And from never getting to the original point.
+But they aren’t always well-thought through.
+So I put together a basic sample meeting agenda to help you keep your business meetings on track.

-Why an agenda?
-Well, a great agenda (with some added guideposts) can make all the difference.
+Not that agendas can do all the heavy lifting.
+But a really good agenda (with some added guideposts) can make all the difference.
 It can help the person running the meeting keep people on topic.
-And provides a roadmap for where you need to go.
-It can also help you realize when you get there!
+And provides everyone with a roadmap for where the meeting needs to go.
+It can also help you realize when you actually get there!